sarbajitsaha/Chip-8-Emulator/README.md

 ./Chip8_Emulator ../roms/PONG
 ```

+## Modes

+There are two modes available - trace mode and single step mode.
+You can also type _-help_ to check usage

+- Trace mode - Type -t to print the program counter, register values and opcode executed each cycle.
+It follows this pattern:

+   pc opcode I sp V0 to VF

+- Single step mode - Type -s flag to execute one instruction at a time waiting for you to press enter after each cycle.

+Both modes can be used simultaneously.

 ## Keypad

 The original Chip 8 had a hexadecimal keypad (0 - 9 and A - F).
 The key mapping here is as follows -